asimsultan/Statistical-Tests-on-Data-Set-Analysis/README.md

 4) Chi-square Test
 5) One way Anova

-Small Sample vs Large Sample, Degrees of freedom and the combined variance
+Small Sample vs Large Sample, Degrees of freedom and the combined variance for the datasets through the following formula is going to mentioned in quite a detail. z = x-u/s(sqrt(n)